GENESIS 2:4b—3:24: THE CONTEXT

 But verses 1-7 told us about temptation and sin, so we sense an ominous undertone behind these quiet, lovely words.

 “and the man and his wife hid themselves from the presence of Yahweh God among the trees of the garden“ (v.
 8b).
 The Godly presence brings fear rather than joy to those whose consciences convict them of sin.
-That is the case here.
-The man and woman have “bit” on the temptation to become like God, so they are now uneasy in his presence.
+Whereas they had expected to become like God, now they are afraid even to talk to him (Mathews, 239).

 The man and woman hide from God “among the trees of the garden”—among the trees that God provided so that the man and woman could freely eat of their produce (2:16).
 The man and woman now use God’s gift as a barrier to separate themselves from God.

 “Yahweh God called to the man, and said to him, ‘Where are you?‘” (v.
 9).
-“Where are you?” acknowledges that the man and woman are hiding from God, so this question functions as an accusation.
+God questions the man and woman one at a time—the man first.
+“Where are you?” sounds natural, but Yahweh knows where they are.
+Yahweh’s question, then, “functions as an accusation” (Roop, 45).